FBerends/Coursera_Data_toolbox/README.md

 # Coursera_Data_toolbox
-Creayed as part of the Coursera course, Data scientists toolbox
+Created as part of the Coursera course, Data scientists toolbox